quarkusio/quarkus/CONTRIBUTING.md

 ## Before you contribute

-To contribute, use Github Pull Requests.
+To contribute, use Github Pull Requests, from your **own** fork.

 ### Code reviews

-All submissions, including submissions by project members, require review.
+All submissions, including submissions by project members, need to be reviewed before being merged.

 ### Continuous Integration